HarrysLabDotNet/nes-controller-interface/README.md

 Serial.print("List of pressed buttons: ");
 Serial.println(input.buttonsPressedAsString());

-// Print whether or not any buttons are pressed.
+// Print weather or not any buttons are pressed.
 Serial.print("Are any buttons pressed? : ");
 Serial.println((input.anyButtonPressed()) ?
 "Yes" : "No");